Jumpst3r/Opt_ML_project/README.md

 			im_1_1.data
 			...
 1) Retrain and regenerate new data based on the newly trained model: Run `model_trainer.py` (can take a long time!)

+*Note that even with fixed seeds pytorch does not fully guarantee complete result reproduction as noted [here](https://pytorch.org/docs/stable/notes/randomness.html)*

 ### Repository and file structure